 8.2.2.1 Event Episode and Events

-This section presents data collected on the different pacing states of the device; As-Vp, As-Vs, Ap-Vp, Ap-Vs and Vx-Vx.
-Vx-Vx are ventricular events without an atrial event between.
+Event Episode and Events statistics are located under the first Timing tab.
+This section presents data collected on the different pacing states of the device; As-Vp, As-Vs, Ap-Vp, Ap-Vs and PVC.

 Event episodes (Brady)